FaizanAkhtar85/LowLevelDesignRepository/src/ReadMe.md

 `The Builder Design Pattern`
 is a creational pattern that separates the construction of a complex object from its representation, allowing the same construction process to create different representations.
 This pattern is particularly useful when an object needs to be created with many optional parameters.

+`The Prototype Design Pattern`
+is a creational pattern that involves creating new objects by copying an existing object, known as the prototype.
+This pattern is useful when the cost of creating a new instance of an object is more expensive or complex than copying an existing instance.

+`The Bridge Pattern`
+is a structural design pattern that separates abstraction from implementation, allowing them to vary independently.
+It involves creating a bridge interface, which acts as a bridge between client code and the actual implementation.
+This pattern is useful when you want to avoid a permanent binding between an abstraction and its implementation and when both the abstraction and implementation need to evolve independently.

 ********************************************

 LLD Topics 🔥 🔥 :